 Christian Oldiges is Director of Policy Research at the Oxford Poverty and Human Development Initiative (OPHI), Oxford Department of International Development, University of Oxford.
 He holds a PhD in Economics from Heidelberg University, Germany.
-During his doctoral studies, his research focus was on evaluating welfare impacts of a huge rural employment programme in India and on measuring food security.
+During his doctoral studies, his research focus was on evaluating welfare impacts of India’s employment guarantee programme and on measuring food security.

-At OPHI, Christian is co-leading the outreach team in South Asia and Sub-Saharan Africa, supporting governments in building national multidimensional poverty indices.
-When in Oxford, he undertakes micro-econometric research on the determinants of multidimensional poverty.
+At OPHI, Christian is leading the outreach team in South Asia and many parts of sub-Saharan Africa, supporting governments in building national multidimensional poverty indices.
+In microeconomic research at OPHI, he studies determinants of multidimensional poverty such as conflict and migration.

 Klonner, S. and Oldiges, C. (2019).
 ‘The welfare effects of India’s Rural Employment Guarantee’, OPHI Working Paper 129, University of Oxford.